Aphaena submaculata: Taxonomy and discovery

-Aphaena submaculata was first described by James Duncan in 1843.
-In Duncan's 1843 account, he referred to the species as Aphana submaculata.
-In 1851, Francis Walker reclassified the species as Aphaena submaculata.
+Aphaena submaculata is a species of fulgoridea planthopper.
+The earliest account of the species comes from 1840 when entomologist Frederick William Hope described the species as Aphana submaculata, a nomen nudum.
+Aphaena submaculata was formally described by James Duncan in 1843.
+In Duncan's 1843 account, he referred to the species as Aphana submaculata as well.
+In 1851, Francis Walker proposed the alternative spelling Aphaena submaculata.
 In 1863, Carl Stål reclassified the species as Euphria submaculata.